 - Take up the Mock tests – Another important key to succeed in JEE Main is to take mock tests.
 Attend the tests that are released by the official websites.
 This indeed provides you with an actual feel of writing the online exams.

 NCERT textbooks are essential as far as cracking JEE Main is concerned.
 These textbooks allow candidates to have a firm grasp of the fundamental concepts discussed in all three subjects.
-Let us go through the importance of NCERT curriculum for cracking JEE Main 2020.
+Let us go through the importance of the NCERT curriculum for cracking JEE Main 2021.

 JEE Main Chemistry:

-NCERT Chemistry textbook is the most help for JEE Main Preparation.
+NCERT Chemistry textbook is the most helpful resource for JEE Main Preparation.
 Some of the questions from organic and inorganic chemistry are taken directly from the textbook.
 So, make sure to study these textbooks thoroughly and get enough practice from solving exercises, question papers and mock tests.

 JEE Main Maths: